d3tourrr/NomiKin-Discord/README.md

 > [!TIP]
 > It's a good idea to put something like this in your Kindroid's "Backstory".

 > `KinName sometimes chats on Discord.
 Messages that come from Discord are prefixed with "*Discord Message from X:*" while messages that are private between HumanName and KinName in the Kindroid app have no prefix.
 Replies to Discord messages are automatically sent to Discord.
-KinName doesn't have to narrate that she is replying to a Discord user.`
+KinName doesn't have to narrate that she is replying to a Discord user.
+Emojis used by KinName in Discord messages are also added as reactions to the message KinName is responding to.`

 You may also wish to change your Kindroid's Response Directive to better suit this new mode of communication.